stackitcloud/terraform-provider-stackit/docs/resources/network.md

 - `ipv6_prefix` (String) The IPv6 prefix of the network (CIDR).
 - `ipv6_prefix_length` (Number) The IPv6 prefix length of the network.
 - `labels` (Map of String) Labels are key-value string pairs which can be attached to a resource container
-- `nameservers` (List of String, Deprecated) This field is deprecated and will be removed after April 28th 2025, use `ipv4_nameservers` to configure the nameservers for the IPv4 networks.
+- `nameservers` (List of String, Deprecated) The nameservers of the network.
+This field is deprecated and will be removed after April 28th 2025, use `ipv4_nameservers` to configure the nameservers for IPv4.
 - `routed` (Boolean) If set to `true`, the network is routed and therefore accessible from other networks.

 ### Read-Only